 For the rest of us, it’s important to understand that these different options do not necessarily have to be mutually exclusive.
-This extends to other LPWAN players like SigFox, LoRa, Weightless, and Ingenu (read more at Calum McClelland’s “Which LPWAN Technology is Right for You”).
+This extends to other LPWAN players like SigFox, LoRa, and Weightless.

 IoT covers a broad spectrum of applications.
-Sometimes you need high bandwidth, like with real-time surveillance.
+Sometimes you need high bandwidth, as with real-time surveillance.
 For asset tracking, data throughput is small, but there are inevitably many handovers as objects move.
-Smart meters and many smart city use-cases require small data transfer once or twice a day.
+Smart meters and many smart city use cases require small data transfer once or twice a day.
 This means that no one technology (even 5G) may fit the specific needs of an IoT solution/device.

 Fragmentation within IoT sucks, but sometimes it’s a necessary evil because IoT is by definition such a broad field.
 Generally, the most important question is, what are the specific requirements and nuances of my Applications?
 The answer to that question leads you to the question of which connectivity options are best for you.